aditya2001/sql/README.md

 On the other hand, the HAVING clause is applied on GROUP BY clause.

 ### 13. Difference between DELETE and TRUNCATE?
+1. The basic difference in both is DELETE command is the DML command and the TRUNCATE command is DDL.
-DELETE is used to delete the records from the table based on the condition whereas TRUNCATE is used to delete all the rows from the table.
+2. DELETE command is used to delete a specific row from the table whereas the TRUNCATE command is used to remove all rows from the table.

 ### 14. Difference between CHAR and VARCHAR in SQL?
 CHAR is a fixed-length data type in SQL, meaning it will always occupy the exact number of characters specified, even if the actual value is shorter.